SDGforskning/sdg-strings/SDG13_query_action_WoS.md

 For the *climate* terms, we include general terms about climate change mitigation/ adaption/ impact reduction/ early warning as well as the reduction of greenhouse gases (as a main method of climate change mitigation).

 In the *action* terms, `increase` is not truncated as there are many works that begin with generic phrases such as "there is an increasing awareness of [research issue]".
 We include investments as an "action" in the sense that they can drive action (e.g. cooperation fund for education).
-We have also included `green climate fund` (https://www.greenclimate.fund/).
+We have also included specialist funds such as the [Green climate fund](https://www.greenclimate.fund/).

 In this string, sometimes the same terms appear in two parts (e.g. awareness).
 This is because these terms are likely sufficient in a less limited combination (e.g. increase climate awareness), while others need an additional element (e.g. improve curricula for climate action - we need the "action" element to avoid e.g. improving university curricula for basic climate science).